 If you are interested in watching chickens that hatch from eggs, sign up for bird watching tours in Iran in the spring.
 Even migratory birds sometimes lay eggs in Iranian wetlands.
 If you are interested in watching birds grow and their life cycle, spring is a good start for you.
 The atmosphere of lagoons and lakes is also very pleasant and refreshing.

-In Iran, most birdwatchers go to West Azerbaijan province to see more birds.
-Other provinces still need to do more work and more birding tours.
+In Iran, most birdwatchers go to West Azerbaijan province for birding.
+However, other provinces still have great potentials and need to get introduced and promoted for more birding tours in Iran.
 As more people become familiar with this field of nature hiking, the number of birdwatchers is increasing and our collective information on bird species in our environment is growing.

 Hundreds of thousands of migratory birds, such as flamingos, cormorants, swans, pelicans, ducks and white-tailed eagles, fall each year to the wetland in the fall and stay there until late winter.